Radiation and Food Safety

 Radioactive plutonium mainly enters the body through inhalation.
 In general, only minute amount of radioactive plutonium will be absorbed by the gastro-intestinal tract from the contaminated food.
 Most of them will be excreted.
 Although radioactive plutonium is a human carcinogen, exposure to very low levels of radioactive plutonium will not pose a significant risk to human health.

-2.14 Seawater in vicinity of the damaged nuclear power plant in Japan has been found to be contaminated with radioactive substances.
-Will seafood sourced from waters around Japan and other areas be affected?
+2.11 Would seafood sourced from waters around Japan and other areas be affected by Fukushima nuclear incident?
 Is it safe to eat?

 I-131 has a short half-life of eight days.
 Its level will drop significantly through natural radioactive decay and is not expected to be transported over long distances by ocean currents.
 Therefore, I-131 is not expected to pose long-term impact in marine pollution.

-In view of the radiation leak at the Fukushima nuclear plant, a prohibition order has been issued to control the import and supply of a variety of Japanese food products from five prefectures of Japan .
+In view of the Fukushima nuclear incident, a prohibition order has been issued to control the import and supply of a variety of Japanese food products from five prefectures of Japan.
 Import and supply of chilled or frozen aquatic products from the five prefectures are prohibited, unless they are accompanied by a certificate issued by the competent authority of Japan stating that the radiation levels do not exceed the guideline levels laid down by Codex.
 On the other hand, radioactivity of food, including aquatic products, produced locally or imported from areas other than Japan is being monitored through the CFS's routine surveillance programme.
 Surveillance results and information obtained so far did not suggest that is an area of concern.
 With effective measures in place, seafood available on market is not likely to be contaminated with high level of radioactivity.